hpcleuven/VscDocumentation/source/antwerp/SLURM_advanced_UAntwerp.rst

 Note that you should be very careful when specifying the number of nodes:
   * Requesting more nodes than really needed is very asocial behaviour as it will decrease the efficiency of cluster use and lengthen the waiting time for other users.
-  * If you request less nodes than is required to accomodate the tasks (if also specifying the number of tasks and of CPUs per task), your job will be refused by the system.
+  * If you request less nodes than is required to accommodate the tasks (if also specifying the number of tasks and of CPUs per task), your job will be refused by the system.
   * If you only request nodes and forget to further specify the number of tasks and CPUs per task, you will get the default of 1 CPU per node.